Skip to main content

 A Color Photograph of a Queen Anne Revival Room, at the Gifford Risley House, ca. 2025.

-We see in Mrs. Fisher's room, the beautiful overlap of the two asethetics, where the clean and symmetrical lines of colonial architecture would be embellished by the Queen Anne's attention to the Victorian era details: ornate spindle work and decorative gables, as well as four poster beds and highboy dressers.
+We see in Mrs. Fisher's room, the beautiful overlap of the two aesthetics.
+Where the clean and symmetrical lines of colonial architecture were embellished by the Queen Anne's attention to the Victorian era details.

 These revival periods brought about a resurgence of recognized American design, ladder-back and Windsor chairs or canopy beds.
 However, they were made modern by embellishments of floral wallpaper and braided rugs that evoked comfort alongside practicality.